cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		User           admin
 		Deployment     not set

-2. Upload a stemcell. **NOTE** Do not use the micro bosh stemcell.
-Use bosh stemcell.
+2. Upload a Stemcell. **NOTE** Do not use the micro BOSH Stemcell.
+Use a BOSH Stemcell.

-3. Upload the BOSH release
+3. Upload the BOSH release.

-4. `bosh deployment` set to BOSH deployment
+4. Ensure `bosh deployment` is set to the BOSH deployment.

-5. `bosh deploy`
+5. Run `bosh deploy`.

 6. Wait for successful deployment.